When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 Yes, merchant transactions for specific categories have different UPI limits than personal transfers.

-If you go over your UPI transaction limit, transactions will be declined until the cycle resets.
+If you go over your transaction limit, transactions will be declined until the cycle resets.